 Maca and Upset Stomach

-To avoid having an upset stomach, find out if you do not tolerate fibre.
+To avoid having an upset stomach, find out if you do not tolerate fiber.
 Some people have problems with their intestines when taking maca.
-This is because of the great amount of fibre and starch found in maca.
+This is because of the great amount of fiber and starch found in maca.
 In that case, it is good to try gelatinized maca, it doesn’t have starch, it is easier to digest and you will not experience belly problems and avoid having stomach pain.
 It is always good to get rid of bad habits and negative external resistances, such as: If you drink or smoke, STOP now!
 At least stop using tobacco or alcohol while trying to get healthier.
 Do not mess up your system even more!
 If you cannot give up nicotine, alcohol, non-description drugs, then this “miracle healthy food” is simply not for you.

 Do you drink coffee a lot during the day?
 Well, stop if you start using maca.
 Or, at least reduce it to two cups a day, max.
 This natural food is an energy booster so this is why some people can experience feelings like a faster heartbeat, or they suddenly cannot sleep.
-Too much caffeine in a combination with maca, can cause some uncomfortable “sleepless” symptoms.
+Too much caffeine in a combination with maca can cause some uncomfortable “sleepless” symptoms.